Pencilvesterr/ros_robot_controller/README.md

 For running the rosbridge, please refer to [this link](http://wiki.ros.org/rosbridge_suite/Tutorials/RunningRosbridge).
 Then ensure within the unity project ROS Connector > ROS Connector (Script) > ROS Brdige Server Url starts with the first IP address when you run 'hostname -I' in a terminal window.

+Note: The lab computer is 192.0.1.69 for the rosbridge

 ``` shell
 # The launch the ros connector with
 $ roslaunch rosbridge_server rosbridge_websocket.launch